 Given this potential, should AI's development be slowed, as was recently proposed in an open letter by the Future of Life Institute?
 The letter states that, "AI systems with human-competitive intelligence can pose profound risks to society and humanity …".
 This is certainly true: an advanced non-human intelligence with internet access could easily become a destructive social force.
 Unfortunately the letter fails to mention the ecological crisis and the critical role AI could play in tackling it.

 This glaring omission, which is also evident in statements by OpenAI's Sam Altman, means that the field has not yet grasped the full existential significance of its work.
 Of course we must be cautious with AI development.
 But we must also explore all available options for preserving life on our still-beautiful planet.
 Autonomous AIs could be the objective minds we desperately need to reach this precious goal.

-For my follow-up post, see AI Developers: Create Truth-seeking AIs!
+For my second AI post, see AI Developers: Create Truth-seeking AIs!